Open 24/7

 Negotiate & Mediate

-Most Florida cases settle in mediation.
-Be realistic and data-driven.
+Most cases settle in mediation.
+Be realistic, be data-driven, and let the process work.

 Cost Snapshot When You File First